athxrvav/Verilog_mini_projects/Synchronous FIFO/README.md

 ```

 ### 3. View the waveforms
 Running the simulation will automatically generate a `waveform.vcd` file.
-Open this file in **GTKWave** to view the timing diagrams and verify the FSM transitions and FIFO pointer logic.
+Open this file in **GTKWave/Vaporview** to view the timing diagrams and verify the FSM transitions and FIFO pointer logic.

 <img width="1835" height="841" alt="image" src="https://github.com/user-attachments/assets/b5feac02-7dc5-479e-9016-65cc180ec0bf" />